 Thank You For Submiting Feedback!

-Former stockholders of SourceHOV Holdings, Inc., ("SourceHOV Holdings") dissented when presented with the decision of the SourceHOV Holdings board of directors to merge the company with Exela Technologies, Inc., and then sought statutory appraisal of their SourceHOV Holdings shares.
+The plaintiffs here, former stockholders of SourceHOV Holdings, Inc., ("SourceHOV Holdings") dissented when presented with the decision of the SourceHOV Holdings board of directors to merge the company with Exela Technologies, Inc., and then sought statutory appraisal of their SourceHOV Holdings shares.
 They pursued their appraisal rights at great costs, both opportunity and financial, and were vindicated in their efforts when the court awarded them an appraisal judgment reflecting their shares were worth well in excess of what they were offered in the merger.
 SourceHOV Holdings appealed and the plaintiffs prevailed again.
 Following the entry of final judgment, the court entered a charging order against SourceHOV Holdings' interests in its subsidiaries to facilitate the payment of the judgment.
 Yet the judgment remains unsatisfied.
-The plaintiffs in this action, and in a parallel action, sought to hold Exela (as acquirer) and its affiliated entities accountable for the appraisal judgment.
+Confronted with the highly unusual circumstance where an appraisal judgment debtor cannot or will not pay, the plaintiffs in this action, and in a parallel action, sought to hold Exela (as acquirer) and its affiliated entities accountable for the appraisal judgment.
 According to the plaintiffs, as the appraisal action was nearing its inevitable conclusion, and since the appraisal judgment and subsequent charging order were entered against SourceHOV Holdings, Exela and its subsidiaries have been executing a scheme to prevent post-merger SourceHOV Holdings from paying the judgment.
-Against this backdrop, the plaintiffs sought to hold Exela and its subsidiaries liable under two theories: (1) given the abuse of corporate form by Exela and its subsidiaries, principally through fraudulent maneuvers, the Court should pierce the SourceHOV Holdings corporate veil upwards to reach Exela and downwards to reach SourceHOV Holdings' solvent subsidiaries so that Plaintiffs can enforce their charging order against these entities; and (2) given that Exela now holds a 100% stake in SourceHOV Holdings but has refused to pay all SourceHOV Holdings stockholders for their share of the company, the Court should determine that Exela was unjustly enriched and order it to pay the plaintiffs restitution in the amount of the appraisal judgment plus interest.
-Exela filed a motion to dismiss.